ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-04-25-Idea-to-Experiment-Post.md

 ---

 #### **Final Considerations:**
 It is essential to note that this **represents only one of several validation tests** required for a complete forensic study.
-Additional tests should evaluate:
-- **Different upload/download methods** -- API-based transfers vs. manual uploads.
+Additional tests should evaluate Different upload/dow nload methods - API-based transfers vs. manual uploads.
-- **Image alterations under various storage conditions** -- Including network congestion and metadata handling.

 By conducting **multiple controlled experiments**, forensic researchers ensure findings are **comprehensive, repeatable, and applicable to real-world forensic investigations**.

 ---